Domestic Violence in The Workplace

 - Screen calls, and remove your name from automated directories.

 - Relocate to different office or a more secure site.

 - Hide your keys, money, and a packed bag in case of emergency.

 - Collect important papers for yourself and your children.

 - Collect evidence of your partner’s assets.

 - Keep phone numbers handy for Center for Domestic Peace,

 Here is a great resource.
 Workplaces Respond provides resources, training, and technical assistance to employers, survivors, co-workers, and advocates to prevent and respond to domestic violence, sexual harassment & violence, trafficking, and stalking impacting the workplace.

-If you would like a workplace training, please call Madelyn Knowles, Executive Administrator, 415.526.2556 [email protected]
+If you would like a workplace training, please call Madelyn Knowles, Learning and Training Manager, 415.526.2556 [email protected]